 Home examination, 10 pages, graded pass or fail.
 The examination can be answered in any Scandinavian language or English.

-There will be the option of one supplementary examination if a fail grade is achieved at the first attempt.
-Application deadline for continuation exam is January 15th.
+There will be the option of one re-sit examination if a fail grade is achieved at the first attempt.
+Registration deadline for re-sit exam is January 15th.

 - Kiessling, Pichler.
 Small Animal Imaging.
 Springer Verlag 2011.

 - Cherry, Sorenson, Phelps.
 Physics in Nuclear Medicine.
 Elsevier 2012.

 - Bergstrom, M. (2003).
 Autoradiography with Positron Emitting Isotopes in Positron Emission Tomography Tracer Discovery.
 Molecular Imaging & Biology, 5(6), 390¿396. doi:10.1016/j.mibio.2003.09.004

 - Sihver, S., Sihver, W., Bergström, M., Höglund, a U., Sjöberg, P., Lângström, B., & Watanabe, Y. (1999).
 Quantitative autoradiography with short-lived positron emission tomography tracers: a study on muscarinic acetylcholine receptors with N-[(11)C]methyl-4-piperidylbenzilate.
 The Journal of pharmacology and experimental therapeutics, 290(2), 917¿22.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/10411609